Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Data Reduction

-This step of the GASC data reduction pipeline converts instrumental magnitudes to catalogue magnitudes.
+This step of the GASC data reduction pipeline converts instrumental magnitudes to catalog magnitudes.
 Furthermore, the sky brightness can be determined by applying this offset to the GASC measured sky flux.
-If we define the ``radius'' of each star as its distance from the SCP (pixel coordinates X = 1063, Y = 972), we find that the amplitude of the daily fluctuation in a star's light curve depends on the radius and observing bandpass, as shown in Fig. \ref{diff-radius}, together with the mean value of the difference between the standard star's catalog and instrumental magnitude.
+If we define the ``radius'' of each star as its distance from the SCP (pixel coordinates $X$ = 1063, $Y$ = 972), we find that the amplitude of the daily fluctuation in a star's light curve depends on (1) its radius, (2) observing bandpass, as shown in Fig. \ref{diff-radius}, together with (3) the mean value of the difference between the standard star's catalog and instrumental magnitude.
 As radius increases, the more stable the mean difference between a standard star's catalog and instrumental magnitude, the less affected the standard star's flux is due to instrumental effects.
-In other words, even at large radius, we are still able to determine the position where the flux coming from the star is least affected by instrumental effects.

 The upper panel in Fig. \ref{diff-radius} shows a stable trend of the mean difference between standard stars' catalog and instrumental magnitudes in the $V$- and $R$-bands, which means that as stars travel around in GASC FOV, though the distance to the SCP varies for different stars, it is still reasonable to treat the brightest magnitude in one cycle as the true instrumental magnitude of that star.
 Instrumental effects become more significant near the edges of the FOV.
 Strong geometrical distortions, as well as the large incident angle near the edges of the FOV, will cause an unexpected and non-negligible reduction of the flux transmitted through the optical system.
-It is necessary to set a cutoff radius in the field to determine within which region our measurement and calibration are not strongly affected by instrumental effects near the edges of the FOV.
-Giving special consideration to the case of the $B$- and $V$-bands, the cutoff radius to construct calibration models was set to 700 pixels, corresponding to $\sim30^{\circ}$ from the SCP.
-We use all the standard stars within this radius to calibrate the sky brightness.
+Giving special consideration to the case of the $B$- and $V$-bands, we set a cutoff radius of 700 pixels, corresponding to $\sim30^{\circ}$ from the SCP, and we use all the standard stars within this radius to calibrate the sky brightness.